UFAL-DSG/alex/INSTALL.rst

 flite
 ~~~~~
-Get the latest ``flite`` and build it by following the these commands:
+Get the latest ``flite`` from http://www.festvox.org/flite/download.html and build it by following the these commands:

 .. code-block:: bash